The International Refugee Assistance Project (IRAP) provides free legal help to some refugees and displaced people.

 What do I do if I am affected by the lawsuit and its settlement?

-- Within 2 weeks, the U.S. Government should contact you through HIAS-Vienna to let you know that your case has been reopened.
-They may ask you for updated case information or if you have any extraordinary circumstances (for example, health concerns) that require further expedited case processing.
+The U.S. Government should have contacted you through HIAS-Vienna to let you know that your case has been reopened and ask you for updated case information or if you have any extraordinary circumstances (for example, health concerns) that require further expedited case processing.

-- If you do not hear from the U.S. Government or HIAS in the next two weeks, please email us at email@example.com to let us know.
+- If you believe your case is affected by the settlement but you did not hear from the U.S. Government or HIAS please email us at email@example.com to let us know.

-- Once the U.S. government has received all information required for reprocessing of your case , they will make best efforts to decide your application within 3 months unless there are exceptional circumstances.
+- Once the U.S. government has received all information required for reprocessing of your case, they will make best efforts to decide your application quickly unless there are exceptional circumstances.

 - If the U.S. government wants to interview you, you will receive a notice at least 2 weeks before the date of the interview.